 Animals in anxiety models spend less time in the bright chamber, while in comparison, animals receiving anxiolytic treatment show an increase in the time spent in the bright area.

-The maze has been used to study anxiety and the effect of diseases and treatments on anxiety.
+The maze has been used to study anxiety and the effect of diseases and treatments on anxiety while different studies have adapted this apparatus in order to collect data regarding different aspects of anxiety-like behavior.

 $ 1190+ Shipping and Handling